 In Which Game Did The Famed “Konami Code” Cheat First Appear?

-In order to aid with the porting and testing process Hashimoto slipped a cheat code into the game.
-Using the NES controller’s direction pad and primary buttons you could press ↑ ↑ ↓ ↓ ← → ← → B A to give your Gradius space ship the full set of power ups–normally would spend a significant amount of time acquiring through standard game play.
+In order to aid the porting and testing process, Hashimoto slipped a cheat code into the game.
+Using the NES controller’s direction pad and primary buttons, you could press ↑ ↑ ↓ ↓ ← → ← → B A to give your Gradius spaceship the full set of power-ups—which a player would normally spend a significant amount of time acquiring through standard game play.

-The code was never intended to ship with the game, it was an artifact of the development process left behind.
-None the less the code went on to become an iconic element of gaming culture.
-It has appeared in over 80 Konami titles to date and, in homage, in over 90 non-Konami game titles–nearly 200 games titles on every platform from the NES to the Xbox 360.
+The code was never intended to ship with the game and was just an artifact of the development process left behind by accident.
+Nonetheless, the code went on to become an iconic element of gaming culture.
+It has appeared in numerous Konami titles to date and, in homage, in a host of titles on platforms from the NES to modern game consoles.

 In addition, the Konami Code crops up in other contexts as an Easter egg from time to time.
 Including the code in websites is practically a web developer pastime, and if you search for a current list of sites rocking the Konami Code, you’ll find all sorts of hidden gems to explore.